janLalawa/MauveWolf/README.md

 - A bunch of changes to Sidebery sizing and behaviour (double click to rename tab, unload collapsed folders, save snapshot of tabs each day and so on..)

+### Windows Users

+Follow the steps below, but instead of `userChrome.css`, use `userChrome - WindowsTempFix.css` and rename it to just `userChrome.css` once you've copied it into the `chrome` folder.
+This is to make space for the buttonbar in the top right and to stop it overlapping.
+- BUG: When the window is inactive in Windows, the buttonbar will disappear.
+Can't inspect the CSS properly to see if this is opacity/colou related, but it doesn't seem to be altering the position or size. **If you have a fix, throw in a pull request!**

 ### Installation
 1. Go to `about:config` and set `toolkit.legacyUserProfileCustomizations.stylesheets` to "True" to enable CSS customisation.
 2. Set `svg.context-properties.content.enabled` to true to allow Sidebery to use FireFox themes.